opendatahub-io/data-science-pipelines-operator/tests/aipipelines/README.md

 This verifies that the module spec is authoritative.
 Shared Argo resources are installed by DSPO, not preinstalled by the setup script.

-The Kind workflow now has standalone and modular jobs.
-Failures propagate to the job result and export Kind diagnostics.
-Use `--openshift-ci --modular` with the existing `--endpoint-type route` option for OpenShift endpoint validation;
-the module-specific fixture itself uses internal Services.
+The modular Kind workflow mirrors the existing standalone and BYO Argo workflow layout without changing their jobs.
+Failures propagate to the modular job result and export Kind diagnostics.
+Use `--openshift-ci --modular` with the existing `--endpoint-type route` option for OpenShift endpoint validation; the module-specific fixture itself uses internal Services.

 ## Upgrade and downgrade